from itertools import product

 labeling

-labeling to be rotated
+Labeling to be rotated.

 snf

-SmithNormalForm object
+SmithNormalForm object.

 transformation

-transformation consisting of rotation, translation and basis
+Transformation consisting of rotation, translation and basis

 nsites

-number of sites in the primitive cell
+Nnumber of sites in the primitive cell.

 """